ljcastro/ReproducibleResearchPA2/StormAnalysis.md

 ```

-With this new dataset, the data is summarized using the economic variables.
+With this new dataset, the data is summarized using the economic variables, and grouped by the top 10 events with more economic impact.

 ```r